AndyDick/plex-discord-bot/README.md

         * This will provide you with your Client ID and Client Secret
     5. Click **Create Bot User**
         * This will provide you with your bot Username and Token
-6. Take all of the information from the page and enter it into the `config/keys.js` file, replacing the placeholders.
+6. Take all of the information from the page and enter it into the `config/keys template.js` file, replacing the placeholders.
-7. Navigate to the `config/plex.js` file and replace the placeholders with your Plex Server information
+7. Navigate to the `config/plex template.js` file and replace the placeholders with your Plex Server information
     1. To get your token, following the instructions here: https://support.plex.tv/hc/en-us/articles/204059436-Finding-an-authentication-token-X-Plex-Token
     2. To get your machineId or "machineIdentifier", follow the instructions here: https://support.plex.tv/hc/en-us/articles/201638786-Plex-Media-Server-URL-Commands
         * In the first example under "Base Server Capabilities", you can see the information returned when you type `http://[PMS_IP_Address]:32400/?X-Plex-Token=YourTokenGoesHere` into your address bar of a web browser.
-Copy everything between the quotes for the parameter "machineIdentifier" and paste it into the "machineId" property in `config/plex.js`
+Copy everything between the quotes for the parameter "machineIdentifier" and paste it into the "machineId" property in `config/plex template.js`
     3. The identifier, product, version, and deviceName can be anything you want
+8. The last thing you want to do is rename the config files to `plex.js` and `keys.js` which should be ignored by git to protect your privacy.
-8. Once you have the configs set up correctly, you'll need to authorize your bot on a server you have administrative access to.
+9. Once you have the configs set up correctly, you'll need to authorize your bot on a server you have administrative access to.
 For documentation, you can read: https://discordapp.com/developers/docs/topics/oauth2#bots.
 The steps are as follows:
     1. Go to `https://discordapp.com/api/oauth2/authorize?client_id=[CLIENT_ID]&scope=bot&permissions=1` where [CLIENT_ID] is the Discord App Client ID
     2. Select **Add a bot to a server** and select the server to add it to
     3. Click **Authorize**
     4. You should now see your bot in your server listed as *Offline*
-9. To bring your bot *Online*, navigate to the root of the app (where `index.js` is located) and in your console, type `node index.js`
+10. To bring your bot *Online*, navigate to the root of the app (where `index.js` is located) and in your console, type `node index.js`
     * This will start your server.
 The console will need to be running for the bot to run.

 If I am missing any steps, feel free to reach out or open  an issue/bug in the Issues for this repository.